mcvine/systemtests-instruments/jenkins/README.md

-# jenkins scripts
+# scripts to run at jenkins slaves to build this repo

-Modify and run `install.sh` to install necessary software in "jenkins" account.
+Modify and run `install.sh` to install necessary software in "jenkins" or "ec2-user" account.
+This should only need to be done once.

-In Jenkins project configuration, build script is:
+Then in a Jenkins build project configuration, the "Build" panel, the "Execute shell" sub-panel the "Command" is:

 ./jenkins/getbeam.sh
 ./jenkins/run-tests.sh